uxmstudio/UIScreenCapture/README.md

 # Installation
 ## Cocoapods
-Loader is available through [CocoaPods](http://cocoapods.org).
+UIScreenCapture is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby